 Applying for the Microsoft Ad Grant is a straightforward process.
 Once you’ve confirmed your eligibility, you can breeze through the process and get your first campaign set up.

-Let’s walk through the 3-step process that your nonprofit will need to follow.
-And remember, Microsoft currently only allows staff members and strategic volunteers to complete this process on behalf of a nonprofit.
+Let’s walk through the 3-step process that your nonprofit will need to follow once Microsoft starts accepting applications again.
+And remember, Microsoft only allows staff members and strategic volunteers to complete this process on behalf of a nonprofit.
 However, a third-party agency may be able to guide you through applying.

 1. Apply for Microsoft for Nonprofits.